enoweb |

 David Eagleman talks about stuff, including mention of Brian (thanks to Radiocitizen).

-Apparently Brian danced in Edinburgh.
+Brian danced in Edinburgh.

 Brian contributes to two tracks on Fovea Hex's new album Here Is Where We Used To Sing: Clock of the Long Now Bells on "Falling Things (Where Does A Girl Begin?", and Starry Keyboards on "Every Evening".